konflux-ci/architecture/architecture/index.md

   [Application].
 A [Snapshot] is owned by an [Application].
 Generally, the [integration-service] produces new [Snapshots] automatically in response to completed builds.
 It is also possible for the user to construct and provide [Snapshots] to test or release deliberate combinations of OCI artifacts.
+[Snapshots] are immutable.
+For a user to "modify" a [Snapshot], they need to create a new [Snapshot] based on an old [Snapshot].
 Old [Snapshots] are garbage collected if not bound to other resources like a [SnapshotEnvironmentBinding] or a [Release].
 - An [IntegrationTestScenario] represents a test that should be run against new [Snapshots] that belong to a particular [Application].
 It is owned by an [Application].
 The user provides tekton pipelines that test their application and registers them with the system by creating